 Diamond and graphite are allotropes of carbon, but some of their properties are different.
 Still, they do have some similarities between them.
 Both diamond and graphite are made up of carbon.
 They are extracted naturally and they can be produced artificially as well.
 Graphite is a stable solid and even if an oxygen environment is provided, they are difficult to burn.
 Both graphite and diamond are mined for industrial purposes.
 Using the Geothermal processes in earth, diamond and graphite are produced on a large scale.

 4. Explain the Occurrence of Graphite.

 Graphite happens in metamorphic rocks as a result of the sedimentary reduction of carbon compounds during metamorphism.
 Graphite also occurs in meteorites and igneous rocks.
 Minerals that are associated with Graphite include calcite, quartz, tourmaline, and micas.
 The principal export sources of the mined Graphite are in tonnage order: China, Canada, Mexico, Madagascar, and Brazil.

-They are one of about 12 well-known types of minerals which predate the Solar System and also have been detected in the molecular clouds.
-These minerals were also formed in the ejecta when the supernovae exploded or low- to intermediate-sized stars expelled their outer envelopes late in their lives.
-Maybe, Graphite is the second or third oldest mineral in the Universe.
+They are one of about 12 well-known types of minerals that predate the Solar System and also have been detected in the molecular clouds.
+These minerals were also formed in the ejecta when the supernova exploded or low- to intermediate-sized stars expelled their outer envelopes late in their lives.
+Graphite is the second or third oldest mineral in the Universe.

-2. Explain the Material Properties of Diamond?
+5. Explain the Material Properties of Diamond?

 The Diamond is a solid form of pure carbon where the atoms are arranged in a crystal.
 Solid carbon is available in various forms called allotropes based on the chemical bond type.
 Diamond is one of the most common allotropes of pure carbon.
 In Diamond, the bonds are sp3 orbital hybrids, and the atoms form tetrahedra with each bound to four nearest neighbors.